cyl19970726/LangLands/README.md

 In summary, our team is dedicated to integrating a broader range of general hardware acceleration libraries into a comprehensive polynomial library.
 This integration aims to facilitate more efficient Zero-Knowledge Proof (ZKP) processing.
 Key aspects of our focus include:

-1. **Comprehensive Polynomial Library Development**: Creating a unified polynomial library that incorporates various hardware acceleration libraries, enhancing the efficiency and flexibility of ZKP computations.
+1. Comprehensive Polynomial Library Development**: Creating a unified polynomial library that incorporates various hardware acceleration libraries, enhancing the efficiency and flexibility of ZKP computations.
-2. **Educational Content on ZKP Hardware Acceleration**: Producing educational materials to demystify and simplify the understanding of ZKP hardware acceleration.
+2. Educational Content on ZKP Hardware Acceleration**: Producing educational materials to demystify and simplify the understanding of ZKP hardware acceleration.
 This initiative will help onboard more developers and researchers into the field.
-3. **Exploration of FPGA-Based MSM Algorithm**: Investigating and developing an FPGA version of the Multi-Scalar Multiplication (MSM) algorithm.
-FPGA technology offers promising performance-per-watt efficiency, making it an intriguing area for research and development in ZKP acceleration [[1](https://hackmd.io/@Cysic/BJQcpVbXn)][[2](https://www.paradigm.xyz/2022/04/zk-hardware)][[3](https://www.ingonyama.com/blog/hardware-review-gpus-fpgas-and-zero-knowledge-proofs)].
+3. Exploration of FPGA-Based MSM Algorithm**: Investigating and developing an FPGA version of the Multi-Scalar Multiplication (MSM) algorithm.
+FPGA technology offers promising performance-per-watt efficiency, making it an intriguing area for research and development in ZKP acceleration